mindspore-ai/docs/docs/mindformers/docs/source_en/acc_optimize/acc_optimize.md

 ## Introduction to Accuracy Debugging Tools

 In accuracy localization, MindSpore's Dump tool is mainly used.
-Mainly support O0/O1/O2 mode, different modes support Dump function is not exactly the same, the required configuration files and the data format generated is also different.
-O0/O1 supports host and device modes to support Dump data format `.npy` file; O2 only supports host mode, supports Dump data format `.npy` and `.bin` file.
-For details, please refer to [Dump Function Debugging](https://www.mindspore.cn/docs/en/r2.4.0/model_train/debug/dump.html), and the following is only a brief introduction to the two Dump methods.

-### O0/O1 Graph Mode Dump
+For details, please refer to [Dump Function Debugging](https://www.mindspore.cn/docs/en/r2.4.0/model_train/debug/dump.html).

-MindSpore's Dump tool is enabled by configuring a JSON file, which dumps out all the operator data in the network, saving the tensor and statistics in the statistic.csv table.
-The following gives a JSON example of full operator Dump in (O0, O1) mode:
+MindSpore's Dump tool is enabled by configuring a JSON file, which Dumps out all the operator data in the network, saving the tensor and statistics in the statistic.csv table.
+The following gives a JSON example of full operator Dump:

 ```json
 {